Default Font Size Icon

 5. Bullying is severe or pervasive physical or verbal (written or oral) abuse.
 For purposes of this code, bullying is defined as repeated or aggressive unwanted behavior, not otherwise protected by law that intentionally humiliates, harms or intimidates the victim.

 6. Cyber misconduct.
 Cyberstalking, cyberbullying, or online harassment.
-Use of electronic communications including, but not limited to, email, instant messaging, online bulletin boards, and social media sites to harass, abuse, bully, or engage in other conduct which harms, threatens, or is reasonably perceived as threatening the health or safety of another person.
+Use of electronic communications including, but not limited to, email, instant messaging, online bulletin boards, applications (apps), and social media sites to harass, abuse, bully, or engage in other conduct which harms, threatens, or is reasonably perceived as threatening the health or safety of another person.
 Prohibited activities include, but are not limited to, unauthorized monitoring of another's email communications directly or through spyware, sending threatening emails, disrupting electronic communications with spam or by sending a computer virus, sending false messages to third parties using another's email identity, nonconsensual recording of sexual activity, and nonconsensual distribution of a recording of sexual activity.

 7. Property violation.
 Damage to, or theft or misuse of, real or personal property or money of: